baccrie/Webstack_Porfolio-Project/README.md

 ## Preview

-Here is a preview of the To-do-list:
+Here is a preview of the WebApp

 # Contributor